In this project, we are going to set up an ownCloud server on the Raspberry Pi. This server can act as your very own personal cloud storage.

 Video

-If you’re a visual person and would like to see our video on how to put this tutorial together, then check out the video below.
+If you are a visual person and would like to see our video on how to put this tutorial together, check out the video below.

-It will take you through everything you need to know get your Raspberry Pi Owncloud server up and running.
+It will take you through everything you need to know get your Raspberry Pi ownCloud server up and running.

-Setting up The Raspberry Pi Owncloud Server
+Setting up The Raspberry Pi ownCloud Server

 Firstly, you will need to have a Raspberry Pi with an OS installed.
 If you haven’t installed Raspberry Pi OS, then check out our guide on installing Raspberry Pi OS.
+We recommend using the latest version for the best performance and reliability.

-There are quite a few ways you’re able to install Owncloud onto your Raspberry Pi.
-In this particular tutorial, we’re going to be installing a NGINX web server and Owncloud.
+There are quite a few ways you can install ownCloud onto your Raspberry Pi.
+In this tutorial, we will be using Docker to set up ownCloud.

-The first thing we need to do is install both NGINX and PHP to our Raspberry Pi.
-We will need both of these pieces of software to run the Owncloud software.
+The first thing we need to do is install Docker on our Raspberry Pi.
+We will need this software to run the ownCloud software.

-1. Firstly, in either The Pi’s command line or via SSH, we will need to update the Raspberry Pi and its packages, do this by entering:
+1. Firstly, in the terminal or via SSH, we will need to update the Raspberry Pi and its packages.
+Do this by entering the following two commands.

 sudo apt update